- a woman in relation to a child or children to whom she has given birth. synonyms: female parent, materfamilias, matriarch, mom, mommy, ma, mama.

 Grace smiles.
 “Beautiful.”

 I put the van in reverse and back down the driveway, stopping near our mailbox.
 I turn and watch the house.
 It’s fuzzy in the twilight, peeling white paint covering every wall.
-Only the bay window glows, the one eye of a Cape Cod style cyclops.
+Only the bay window glows, the single immense eye of a Cape Cod style cyclops.

 “There she goes.”
 I point.